GUIDE 2024

 • As you prepare for the interview, try to look at things from the hiring manager’s perspective: what are they looking for in a candidate, what type of medical writing experience is valuable for them, and so on.
 This perspective will help you give answers that are more likely to satisfy the hiring manager and give you a better chance of getting hired.

 • Try to learn about the person who will conduct the interview.
 If the interviewer is a senior medical writer, then you can expect technical questions and will have to answer accordingly.
 If the interviewer is from HR, you can expect more general questions.
-You will likely have to go through multiple interviews, some technical and the others not so much.
+You will likely have to go through multiple interviews, some technical and others not so much.
 So prepare accordingly.

 We have divided the medical writing interview questions into the following categories: